aaravdave/NEXT-3D/README.md

 > For more information, please refer to the `LICENSE` file.

 ## Contacts
-For questions concerning the contents of this repository, please contact aaravhdave [at] gmail [dot] com.
+For questions concerning the contents of this repository, please contact contact [at] next-3d [dot] com.
 ###### <sup>1</sup> Lowndes High School, Valdosta, GA